 Power Plant Burner Tip Price Forecast

-The September 2021 Model in Microsoft Excel below estimates burner tip prices using monthly natural gas prices from the preliminary July 12, 2021, North American Market Gas-trade (NAMGas) Model Common Case forecasts from 2020 to 2030.
+The November 2021 Model posted below in Microsoft Excel estimates burner tip prices using monthly natural gas prices from the preliminary July 12, 2021, North American Market Gas-trade (NAMGas) Model Common Case forecasts from 2020 to 2030.
 Interstate transportation rates have been updated using the latest rate schedules in the pipeline operators’ filed tariffs.
 Intrastate transportation rates for Pacific Gas & Electric, Southern California Gas, and San Diego Gas & Electric have also been updated using a California transportation rates model.

 - 2021 IEPR Burner Tip Model in Microsoft Excel (xlsm file, 10.7 MB).